William Cooper (priest): Early years

 As A.Tindal Hart writes in his memoir, "William Henry Cooper's origins are obscure.
 An Irish-man from the county of Tipperary in Southern Ireland, he undoubtedly sprang from an Anglo-Irish family with strong Church and Military tradition".

 Cooper was born in Dublin, Ireland, the son of gentleman William Cooper and Catherine Elizabeth LeClerc, daughter of Pierre Abercrombie LeClerc.
 Upon leaving school, he and his younger brother, Charles Abercrombie Cooper, went straight into the Army.
 William was commissioned as Ensign in the 2nd Royal Cheshire Militia on 5 May 1855, shortly after his marriage by licence to Anna Matilda Wilson.
 By the time he had become a Lieutenant his thoughts were turning away from the prospect of a military career towards becoming ordained into the Church of Ireland.

+On 23 December 1860 he was ordained deacon by Bishop Robert Daly of Cashel in Waterford.

 Missionary work

-On 23 December 1860 he was ordained deacon by Bishop Robert Daly of Cashel in Waterford.
 Soon after being ordained a priest he wrote: "I determined to offer myself for missionary work."
-The Society for the Propagation of the Gospel accepted the new missionary, who after an interview with Bishop Perry of Melbourne sailed with his wife for Australia in April 1864.
-Here he held services, visited families, built two churches and a parsonage, and collected enough money for (and laid the foundations of) yet another church.
+The Society for the Propagation of the Gospel accepted the new missionary; after an interview with Bishop Perry of Melbourne, he and Anna sailed to Australia in April 1864.
+He built two churches and a parsonage, and laid the foundations of another church.
 Hussey Macartney, Dean and Archdeacon of Melbourne, wrote: